 On October 6, 2017, Turner Network Sales, Inc. ("Turner") filed a complaint against our wholly-owned subsidiary DISH Network L.L.C. in the United States District Court for the Southern District of New York.
 The operative First Amended Complaint alleges that DISH Network L.L.C. improperly calculated and withheld licensing fees owing to Turner in connection with its carriage of CNN and other networks.
-Turner claims damages of \$183 million.
 On December 14, 2017, DISH Network L.L.C. filed its operative first amended counterclaims against Turner.
 In the counterclaims, DISH Network L.L.C. seeks a declaratory judgment that it properly calculated the licensing fees owed to Turner for carriage of CNN, and also alleges claims for unrelated breaches of the parties' affiliation agreement.
-On September 27, 2019, the Court granted, in part, Turner's motion for summary judgment, holding, in part, that DISH Network L.L.C. was not entitled to withhold approximately \$20 million in license fee payments after it discovered previous over-payments.
-Trial in this matter has been set for April 20, 2020.
+In its October 1, 2018 damage expert's report, Turner claimed damages of \$159 million, plus \$24 million in interest.
+On September 27, 2019, the Court granted, in part, Turner's motion for summary judgment, holding, in part, that Turner was entitled to recover approximately \$20 million in license fee payments that DISH Network L.L.C. had withheld after it discovered previous over-payments.
+On February 12, 2020, the parties filed a stipulation to dismiss certain of their respective claims.
+Trial on the remaining claims in this matter has been re-set for August 17, 2020, where DISH Network L.L.C.'s incremental exposure (per Turner's damages expert's amended report) is approximately \$206 million.